 - American Geophysical Union (AGU) Fall Meeting (usually local, so it's cheaper to travel to!)

 - Geological Society of America Connects Annual Meeting (very student friendly!)

 - GSA Cordilleran Section Meeting

 - These are smaller and have career events for students

 - Lunar and Planetary Science Conference

 - What kinds of licenses or certificates will I need to be a geologist?

 Becoming licensed as a Professional Geologist can help you advance your career, make a higher salary, and demonstrate your expertise in Geology.
 Certification as a Geologist-In-Training (GIT) is the first step toward licensure as a Professional Geologist.
 GIT certification gives you credibility when applying for jobs in both private industry as well as with the State of California.
-Many students take the Fundamentals of Geology (FG) exam for the GIT soon after graduating, as it uses knowledge from your Bachelor's level coursework.
+Many students take the Fundamentals of Geology (FG) exam for the GIT senior year or soon after graduating, as it uses knowledge from your Bachelor's level coursework.
 The Bachelor of Science (B.S.) degree in Geology at UC Davis satisfies the coursework requirements to take the FG, while Bachelor of Arts (A.B.) degree students would need to take additional coursework.
 View a very informative presentation on the GIT program given by Laurie Racca (a licensed Professional Geologist with over 25 years of experience in environmental and geotechnical consulting) during a visit to the Earth and Planetary Sciences department in January 2016.

 The Department of Earth and Planetary Sciences has funds to help pay for the GIT Exam; see Geology Honors, Scholarships, and Awards.